 Rickenbach, M. A., 2003.
 Medical education, professional learning and action research in the health service: assessment, interventions and future models for General Practice vocational training of senior house officers.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS) - Submitted Version|